 Working abroad sounds like an adventure to many people.
-Job search in Germany requires more than just the obvious Germany CV writing and translation - it requires thorough preparation.
-You will face issues that probably did not even cross your mind when you start planning to get a job in Germany.
+Job search in Germany requires more than just the obvious Germany CV with Germany cover letter writing and translation - it requires thorough preparation.
+You will face issues that probably did not even cross your mind when you start planning to get a work in Germany.

 Do not underestimate the impact a Germany dress code can have on your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Germany Dress Code for Job Interviews

 It is important to demonstrate at the job interview good appearance as well as good manners.